Evidence of Potts-Nematic Superfluidity in a Hexagonal $sp^2$ Optical Lattice

-Our experiment is based on a $^{87}$Rb BEC with $10^5$ atoms in a quasi 2D hexagonal optical lattice, composed of two classes of tube-shaped lattice sites, denoted as ${\cal A}$ and ${\cal B}$ (see Fig.~\ref{fig:f1}).
 The lattice potential is formed by three intersecting far-red-detuned laser beams in the x-y plane with an enclosing angle of 120$^{\circ}$.
 Each beam is formed by combining two linearly polarized light with polarization directions oriented in the x-y plane (denoted as in-light) and along the z-axis (denoted as out-light), respectively.
-The in- and out-light form an inversion symmetric honeycomb lattice, and a simple triangular lattice, respectively, whose lattice depths are separately tunable.
-The out-to-in light intensity ratio is denoted as $\tan^2 \alpha$.
-The well-depths at $\mathcal{A}$ and $\mathcal{B}$ sites are made different by aligning two lattices in a way that $\mathcal{A}$ ($\mathcal{B}$) sites of the honeycomb lattice are enhanced (weakened) by the potential minima (maxima) of the triangular lattice or the other way around, which is controllable by choosing relative phases between the in- and out-light, denoted as $\theta_{1,2,3}$ (Methods).
-We first adiabatically loaded BEC into the ground band optical lattice.
+The in- and out-light form an inversion symmetric honeycomb lattice, and a simple triangular lattice, respectively, whose lattice strengths ($V_{\rm in}$ and $V_{\rm out}$) are separately tunable.
+The out-to-in light intensity ratio is denoted as $\tan^2 \alpha = V_{\rm out} /V_{\rm in}$.
+The well-depths at $\mathcal{A}$ and $\mathcal{B}$ sites are made different by aligning two lattices in a way that $\mathcal{A}$ ($\mathcal{B}$) sites of the honeycomb lattice are enhanced (weakened) by the potential minima (maxima) of the triangular lattice or the other way around, which is controllable by choosing relative phases between the in- and out-light, denoted as $\theta_{1,2,3}$~\cite{supplement}.
+The lattice has a similar geometry as in previous experiments~\cite{PhysRevLett.70.2249,Becker_2010,SoltanRN158}.
+We first adiabatically load BEC into the ground band optical lattice.
 The phase differences are initially set to be $\theta_{1,2,3}=(2\pi/3,4\pi/3,0)$, for which ${\cal B}$ sites are deeper than the ${\cal A}$ sites.
 The ground state BEC forms at the $\Gamma$ point, which respects all lattice symmetries.
 In real space atoms mainly reside in the $s$-orbitals of ${\cal B}$ sites.
-We then switch the phase differences rapidly (within $0.1$ ms) to the reverse case with $\theta_{1,2,3}=(4\pi/3, 2\pi/3, 0)$, making $\mathcal{A}$ sites much lower than $\mathcal{B}$.
-In this way the BEC state is directly projected onto the excited band.
-By selecting an appropriate $\alpha = 14^\circ$, a second-band population-ratio of $50\%$ is achieved, as measured by band mapping techniques (Fig.~\ref{fig:f1}).
-In this work, we choose laser intensity such that $s$-orbital of ${\cal B}$ sites are near resonance with $p_{x,y}$-orbitals of ${\cal A}$ sites in the final lattice, and consequently the second, third, and forth bands are close-by in energy (Methods).
+We then adopt the projection protocol developed for loading atoms to excited bands of a square lattice~\cite{2011_Hemmerich_NatPhys}.
+We switch the phase differences $\theta_{1,2,3}$ rapidly (within $0.1$ ms) to the reverse case with $\theta_{1,2,3}=(4\pi/3, 2\pi/3, 0)$, making $\mathcal{A}$ sites much lower than $\mathcal{B}$. {In this way the atomic sample is directly projected onto the excited band.} By selecting an appropriate combination of laser intensities having $V_{\rm in} + V_{\rm out} = 30 E_R$ ($E_R$ the single-photon recoil energy), and $\alpha = 14^\circ$, a second-band population-ratio of $50\%$ is achieved, as measured by band mapping techniques (Fig.~\ref{fig:f1}).
+In this work, we choose laser intensity such that $s$-orbital of ${\cal B}$ sites are near resonance with $p_{x,y}$-orbitals of ${\cal A}$ sites in the final lattice, and consequently the second, third, and forth bands are close-by in energy~\cite{supplement}.